bdemeo12/rook-vs-bishop/README.md

     - The starting position for rook is h1 square and bishop remains stationary on c3.

+## Bishop Play Rules
+It's Rook Vs Bishop in this Game!
+Both players move using a combination of coins/die.

+The Rook move happens first as follows:
+1. Toss a coin, if it's heads, the rook moves up.
+If it's tails, the rook moves to the right.
+2. Roll 2 dice (6 sided).
+The sum of numbers on the face up side of both the dice will be the number of squares the rook moves.
+3. If the rook reaches the right most column on the board, it emerges again from the left most column.
+4. If the rook reaches the top most row, it emerges again from the bottom most row.

+The Bishop move happens next:
+1. Roll a speical 4 way die to determine the direction that the bishop will move in.
+2. Roll 2 dice (6 sided).
+The sum of numbers on the face up side of both the dice will be the number of squares the bishop moves.
+3. If the Bishop reaches the edge of the board, it emerges again from the opposite side.

+The Rook and Bishop take turns until someone has won, or all 15 turn are up.

+## Task
 Write code to determine which player won, given the above constraints.
 Make sure to record (or print) the result of coin toss, dice and rook's position after every move.
 Additionally, please document any assumptions you made that influenced your solution.